Reconciliation Action Plan 2016-2018

 - Commemoration of key calendar dates for Aboriginal and Torres Strait Islander People.

-RANZCP position statement on Recognition of Indigenous people in the Australian Constitution [PDF; 72 KB]
+RANZCP position statement: Recognition of Aboriginal and Torres Strait Islander peoples in the Australian Constitution